 Laura Newinski is Deputy Chair and Chief Operating Officer of KPMG LLP.
-In this role, she chairs the U.S. and Americas Management Committees and is responsible for the development of the U.S. firm’s strategy and execution of its priorities.
-Laura also serves as Chief Operating Officer for the Americas region.
-Furthermore, Laura is a member of the U.S. and Americas Board of Directors.
+In this role, she chairs the U.S. Management Committee and is responsible for the development of the U.S. firm’s strategy and execution of its priorities.
+She is a member of the U.S. firm’s Board of Directors.
+Laura also serves as Deputy Chair for the Americas region and is a member of both the Americas Board of Directors and Management Committee.
+Furthermore, Laura is a member of both KPMG’s Global Board and Executive Committee.

 A member of the U.S. Management Committee since 2015, Laura most recently served as Vice Chair of Operations and was responsible for technology, including digital transformation, data strategy, technology operations and security, as well as financial matters encompassing forecasting, planning, and monitoring the firm’s financial performance.
 In addition, she oversaw KPMG operations areas such as pension investments, real estate, office operations, and internal audit.

 As a result of her leadership and focus on operational excellence, KPMG made substantial progress toward digitalization, which is achieving substantial improvements in productivity, cost-efficiency, and client service delivery.
 She co-led the planning and development of KPMG Lakehouse, the firm’s state-of-the-art training facility and cultural home, and one of the firm’s most significant and impactful investments.

 Laura joined KPMG in the Minneapolis office in 1988 and was named to the partnership in 1997.

 Other previous leadership roles at the firm included serving as the National Managing Partner of Tax for KPMG, West Regional Managing Partner for KPMG’s Tax practice, and the Tax partner-in-charge for KPMG’s offices in Minnesota, Iowa, Missouri, Kansas, and Nebraska.